addff/2503-ITT440/10% Individual Assignment/M3CS2554A/AINUR AISYAH BINTI ZULKORNAIN/README.md

 ### Basic Image Processing Functions in MATLAB

 Below are commonly used image processing functions in MATLAB along with their purposes:
-Gaussian Blur
-imgaussfilt(image, sigma): Smooths the image and reduces noise or detail.

 1. Median Blur
    medfilt2(image): Removes salt-and-pepper noise from the image.